nobleo/Blueprint_Lab_Software/ROS/README.md

 source ~/catkin_ws/devel/setup.bash
 ```
 Note: You must source the file via the command `source ~/catkin_ws/devel/setup.bash` everytime you open a new terminal.
 You can make this permanent by adding the line to your `~/.bashrc` config file via command `echo "source ~/catkin_ws/devel/setup.bash" >> ~/.bashrc`
+Finally run `sudo adduser $USER dialout` to allow access to the serial port, then log out and back in.
 Now the installation is complete.